jenniferopal/JenniferOpal/README.md

 </h3>

 <h4 align="center">
-    I'm an Engineer with past experience in DevOps, Data and DevRel Engineering.
-I'm also a Multi Awarding Winning Neurodiversity Advocate, & Keynote Speaker.✨
+    I'm an Engineer with experience in DevOps, Data and DevRel Engineering.
+I'm also a Multi Awarding Winning Neurodiversity Advocate & Keynote Speaker.✨
 </h4>

 ## My Technical Skills: